brunoanc/EternalModLoaderCpp/README.md

 * leveste: For helping to test the debug versions of the code.

 * Fry: For creating the original sound mod loading tool.

+* SamPT: For figuring out how to load new assets with proteh.